Beaty Crossroads, Alabama

-Beaty Crossroads is an unincorporated community on Sand Mountain in northern DeKalb County, Alabama, United States.
+Beaty Crossroads is a former unincorporated community on Sand Mountain in northern DeKalb County, Alabama, United States.
 It is located within the town limits of Ider at the intersection of Alabama Highway 75 and Alabama Highway 117.

 History

 It is believed Beaty Crossroads was named after Oliver Beaty, teacher and founder of the nearby Beaty School.

 Geography

 Adamsburg is located at 34°41′44″N 085°40′10″W. Its average elevation is 1601 ft above sea level.